the-james-burton/testing-workshop-junit5/README.md

 ## Exercise 3 : Testing Exceptions

 If you run your test coverage report after doing exercise 2, you will notice that the uncovered code is the part that throws exceptions.
 JUnit 5 provides a nice way of testing these and making assertions on them.
-Read chaper 6 of [A Guide to JUnit 5](https://www.baeldung.com/junit-5) and then go on to implement the remaining method stubs in **StopTest**, **PassengerTest** and **ServiceTest**.
+Read chaper 6 of [A Guide to JUnit 5](https://www.baeldung.com/junit-5).

+Now you can implement the remaining method stubs in **StopTest**, **PassengerTest** and **ServiceTest**.

 Once done, run your coverage report again and it should be looking pretty good for the three model classes we have tested so far!